Search this website for information about collecting stocks and bonds.

 Descriptions of genuine celebrities always appear in:

 Millions of online sources are acceptable sources for information, but the same rules should apply.
-Scattered appearances on a few web pages does not make someone a celebrity.
+Scattered appearances on a few web pages does not make a dead person into a celebrity.
 References should be numerous and diverse.

 There is a simple test for celebrity:

 Take Henry Oppenheimer, for instance.
 His signature is found on hundreds, perhaps thousands, of B&O certificates from around 1900.
 He had a famous last name.
 He obviously controlled significant wealth.
 However, I challenge anyone to discover who that man was.
 (See my December, 2004 newsletter for more discussion of Oppenheimer.)

 Appearances in a few sales do not make autographs valuable

 Major autographs will sell in multiple major auctions and they will appear in many different dealers' price lists.